 If stocks perform like they have historically, that means you could double your investment in approximately nine years.

 Granted, most people cannot front-load a 529 like this.
 However, Cramer thinks it is important to remember that front-loading as much as possible is the best strategy.

 What if your kid doesn't go to college?
 Another perk to a 529 is that any money that is unused can be transferred to another relative.
 You can also withdraw the money, though that will be subject to taxes on any gains and a 10 percent penalty.

-"After you've made enough for retirement contributions for the year, putting money in a 529 college savings plan should be the next item on your agenda.
+"After you've made … enough retirement contributions for the year, if you made those contributions, putting money in a 529 college savings plan should be the next item on your agenda.
 It's the best way to protect your kids from the crushing burden of student loan debt," Cramer said.